OctagonAI/kalshi-deep-trading-bot/README.md

 - **MAX_EVENTS_TO_ANALYZE**: Controls how many of the top events (sorted by 24h volume) to analyze.
 The bot fetches ALL events from Kalshi, sorts them by trading volume, and processes only the top N most active events.
 - **RESEARCH_BATCH_SIZE**: Controls how many deep research requests are sent in parallel.
 Higher values process faster but may hit rate limits.
 Recommended range: 1-20.
+- **SKIP_EXISTING_POSITIONS**: When enabled (default), the bot will skip betting on markets where you already have positions to avoid duplicate trades.

 ## Recommended Testing Flow